Welcome to the Milton Keynes Cancer Patient Partnership

 Where and when we meet

-Meetings are held on either a Tuesday or a Wednesday every other month for about 90 minutes over a lunchtime, which allows the health professionals to join us during their lunch hours which they kindly donate.
+Meetings are held at the hospital on either a Tuesday or a Wednesday every other month for about 90 minutes over a lunchtime, which allows the health professionals to join us during their lunch hours which they kindly donate.

 For more information on this, check out the DIARY DATES page.